-Coming in from the Atlantic, this storm has resulted in the issuing of Red Level warning for most of the west and south west of the country.
+Coming in from the Atlantic, this storm has resulted in the issuing of a level warning for most of the west and southwest of the country.
 Red Level means a threat to life.
-Winds have been recorded in the south west, at Sherkin Island off Cork, of more than 130kph.
+Winds have been recorded in the southwest, at Sherkin Island off Cork, of more than 130kph.
 59,000 customers are without power and growing.

 Cork city centre has been flooded and all the temporary structures erected around the country to accommodate outdoor dining are being destroyed by the winds.
-Schools, hospitals and business in the south west and west have been closed today.
-Vaccination centres have also been closed in the west and south west.
+Schools, hospitals and businesses in the southwest and west have been closed today.
+Vaccination centres have also been closed in the west and southwest.

 2017 – Storm Ophelia